Because dads just have this unique superpower and it’s called a-rockin’ BABY CALMER!

 4.Take Him Or Her Out.
 The Change In Scenery Will Both Do You Good – It’ll Shut him Or Her Up, And You’d Save Yourself From Going Bonkers

 Take advantage of the great weather and the equally amazing outdoors, suit your baby up and bring him or her out with you.
-Not only will the environment change most likely stop him or her from crying his or her eyes and throat up, getting a whiff of fresh air will clear up any frustrations you might feel, de-stress you and, most importantly, refresh you mentally.
+As read also in FamilyHype, not only will the environment change most likely stop him or her from crying his or her eyes and throat up, getting a whiff of fresh air will clear up any frustrations you might feel, de-stress you and, most importantly, refresh you mentally.